 Working with the theme of ‘journey’, I chose three songs for us to work up: the upbeat Jazz standard ‘Take the ‘A’ Train’, an introspective Ali Farka Toure blues piece named ‘Ai Du’, and Tito Puente’s universally groovy ‘Oye Como Va’.
 I am all about the feels these days, and wanted to know how the musicians felt about the various skills they would need to support the community workshops.

-I have covered facilitation skills quite a lot on other blogs, so here I want to briefly share some methods that offer both classically trained musicians and community members ways into improvisation.
+I have covered facilitation skills quite a lot on other blogs, so here I want to briefly share some methods that offer both classically trained musicians and community members differentiated and stress-free approaches to improvisation.
 To journey out of the head and into the music.
 To move and be moved.
 To get to the heart of things, regardless of ability or previous experience.

 1. Use new instruments

 The TSO musicians were very used to being judged on their ability to play their principle instrument.
 We wanted to move away from judgement.
 To paraphrase Rumi: ‘beyond right and wrong… I’ll meet you there’.
 The solution?
 Get everyone on new instruments. iPads, tuned percussion, voice.
 Physically seperated from the instrument that was so connected to the ‘rules’ of music, the musicians were able to explore without fear of failure.
 I then explicitly asked them to make a note of this mindset and transfer it back to their main instruments.